la-rebelion/what-if/blog/0-welcome/index.md

 date: 2024-05-12
 ---

-Step into a world where innovation knows no bounds – welcome to the what-if blog, where the possibilities are endless.
-Inspired by the "What If" miniseries from Marvel Studios, we're here to explore a multiverse of opportunities in software engineering, systems design, leadership, and beyond.
+Step into a world where **innovation** knows no bounds – welcome to the **what-if** blog, where the possibilities are endless.
+Inspired by the "**What If**" miniseries from Marvel Studios, we're here to **explore a multiverse of opportunities in software engineering, systems design, leadership**, and beyond.

 <!--truncate-->